AcademySoftwareFoundation/MaterialX/documents/DeveloperGuide/Viewer.md

     </tr>
   </tbody>
 </table>

-**Figure 2:** Textured, color-space-managed materials in the MaterialX viewer

 ## Building The MaterialX Viewer
 Select the `MATERIALX_BUILD_VIEWER` option in CMake to build the MaterialX Viewer.
 Installation will copy the **MaterialXView** executable to a `/bin` directory within the selected install folder.